Islamic Mortgages

 Ijara (leasing)

-An Ijara arrangement is based on the principle of ‘lease to own’.
+An Ijara arrangement is based on the ‘lease to own’ principle.
 Once you find a house you want to buy and have agreed on the price with a vendor, your bank will purchase it on your behalf, becoming the legal owner of the property.

-You pay a deposit to the lender (typically anywhere between 10%-20%) and this becomes your share of the property which does not change until full repayment of the outstanding balance is made.
+You pay a deposit to the lender (typically between 10% and 20%), and this becomes your share of the property, which does not change until full repayment of the outstanding balance is made.

-Your monthly repayments consist of two elements – capital and rent.
-The amount of rent you pay remains constant throughout the term of the agreement.
-The capital element will accumulate until it is sufficient to pay the outstanding balance.
+Your monthly repayments consist of two elements: capital and rent.
+The amount of rent you pay remains constant throughout the agreement’s term.
+The capital element accumulates until it is sufficient to pay the outstanding balance.

-At the end of the term, when the capital has been fully repaid the legal ownership is transferred over to you.
+When the capital has been fully repaid, the legal ownership is transferred to you at the end of the term.
 An Ijara arrangement is the Sharia-compliant equivalent of an interest-only mortgage.

 Murabaha (profit)